More Research and Scholarship Opportunities

-Scholarship Opportunity through National Institutes of Health
+Scholarship Opportunity through National Institutes of Health (NIH) and the

 The National Institutes of Health Undergraduate Scholarship Program (UGSP) offers scholarship awards to students from disadvantaged backgrounds that are committed to careers in biomedical, behavioral and social science health-related research.
 The scholarship pays for tuition and reasonable educational and living expenses up to $20,000 per academic year.
 In return, recipients are obligated to serve as paid employees in NIH laboratories during the summer and after graduation.
 In addition to financial assistance, the scholarship program offers invaluable training and mentoring, as well as, practical experience in a state-of-the-art research setting.

 Students can get further details and FAQs , as well as apply online by clicking here